California sues US regulator in bid to deter ‘ghost guns’

 The lawsuit was called frivolous and “another outrageous example of Attorney General Becerra attacking law-abiding gun owners” by Brandon Combs, president of the Sacramento, California-based Firearms Policy Coalition that promotes gun-owners’ rights.

-Lawsuit plaintiff Bryan Muehlberger said he had never heard of ghost guns until November, when his 15-year-old daughter, Gracie Anne Muehlberger, was one of two students killed with one at Saugus High School in the Southern California city of Santa Clarita.
+Plaintiff Bryan Muehlberger said he had never heard of ghost guns before November, when his 15-year-old daughter, Gracie Anne Muehlberger, was one of two students killed with one at Saugus High School in Santa Clarita.

 Student Nathaniel Berhow, 16, also wounded three other people before killing himself.
-Frank Blackwell, the father of 14-year-old Dominic Blackwell, the second slain student, also is a plaintiff in the lawsuit.
+Frank Blackwell, the father of 14-year-old Dominic Blackwell, the other slain student, also is a plaintiff in the lawsuit.

 “Anyone, and I mean anyone, can buy these totally unregulated kits with just an internet connection and a credit card, and that’s how my daughter’s killer got his murder weapon,” Muehlberger said.

-As a test earlier this year, he used his slain, underage daughter’s name and his own credit card to order a ghost gun kit in about two minutes from an online dealer.
+As a test earlier this year, he used his daughter’s name and his own credit card to order a ghost gun kit in about two minutes from an online dealer.

-Becerra said ghost guns were similarly used in mass shootings that each killed five people in Santa Monica in 2013 and Tehama County in 2017.
-Another was used by Steven Carrillo, an Air Force sergeant charged with killing a federal security officer outside an Oakland courthouse and ambushing a sheriff’s deputy in late May and early June.
+Becerra said ghost guns were used in mass shootings that each killed five people in Santa Monica in 2013 and Tehama County in 2017.

 Ghost gun seizures by the state Department of Justice jumped 512% between 2018 and 2019.
-The number of such weapons recovered in Los Angeles increased 144% from 2015 to 2019.
+The number of such weapons recovered in Los Angeles more than doubled from 182 in 2015 to 444 last year.

-None were recovered in San Francisco in 2015, but recoveries soared 1517% from 2016 to 2019.
 Law enforcement agencies reported a 940% jump in San Diego and a 51% increase in San Jose from 2017 to 2018, the suit says, without providing actual numbers of weapons seized.

-They now make up 30% of guns recovered in California, said Hannah Shearer, litigation director at the Giffords Law Center that also is a party in the lawsuit.
+The weapons now make up 30% of guns recovered in California, said Hannah Shearer, litigation director at the Giffords Law Center that also is a party in the lawsuit.

 California is now home to 18 of the 80 known online ghost gun retailers, double the number from six years ago and the most of any state, according to the lawsuit.